Gaussian Mixture for Multimodal Posteriors

 References

-[1] Soma Sekhar Dhavala, “EM algorithm for Gaussian Mixture modeling,” report, ECpE Dept., Iowa State University.
+[1] Soma S. Dhavala, “EM algorithm for Gaussian mixture modeling,” report, ECpE Dept., Iowa State University.

 [2] Mark Coates, Time-frequency modeling, Ph.
 D, Univ. of Cambridge, Signal Processing and Communications Laboratory, Dept. of Engineering, August 1998.